tip-org/tools-paper/paper.md

 rudimentophocles-in.smt2
 ```

-Rudimentophocles first runs QuickSpec to discover likely lemmas about
+Rudimentocrates first runs QuickSpec to discover likely lemmas about
 `append` and `reverse`:

 ``` {.include}